sgs006/Pixel-Art-Maker/README.md

 * jQuery

 ## Setup
-To see this project click here: 'Coming Soon'
+To see this project click here: https://sgs006.github.io/pixel-art-maker/